Super Keyword in Java

 In the above example, both base class and subclass have a member maxSpeed.
 We could access maxSpeed of base class in subclass using super keyword.

-This is used when we want to call parent class method.
-So whenever a parent and child class have same named methods then to resolve ambiguity we use super keyword.
-This code snippet helps to understand the said usage of super keyword.
+This is used when we want to call the parent class method.
+So whenever a parent and child class have the same-named methods then to resolve ambiguity we use the super keyword.
+This code snippet helps to understand the said usage of the super keyword.

 This is student class This is person class

-In the above example, we have seen that if we only call method message() then, the current class message() is invoked but with the use of super keyword, message() of superclass could also be invoked.
+In the above example, we have seen that if we only call method message() then, the current class message() is invoked but with the use of the super keyword, message() of superclass could also be invoked.

 The super keyword can also be used to access the parent class constructor.
-One more important thing is that, ‘’super’ can call both parametric as well as non parametric constructors depending upon the situation.
+One more important thing is that ‘super’ can call both parametric as well as non-parametric constructors depending upon the situation.
 Following is the code snippet to explain the above concept:

 Person class Constructor Student class Constructor

 This article is contributed by Vishwajeet Srivastava.
-Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.
+Please write comments if you find anything incorrect, or if you want to share more information about the topic discussed above.